- March 17, 2016

 When tooth decay strikes it starts off small.
 The most minor bit of lost enamel will eventually build into a tooth-destroying nightmare if you let it!
 In many cases severe tooth decay can be treated with a root canal, but if the decay has spread too far there’s sometimes no way we can resolve it!

 A tooth that has been eaten through by decay can lose its strength, and if not extracted early can end up causing serious injuries if and when it fractures.
 We like to extract these teeth to prevent the inevitable from ever happening.
 There are also times when an infection will spread beyond the tooth and grow into an abscess.
 If we can’t eliminate the infection by using a root canal extraction may be necessary.

 It’s surprising that decay isn’t the most common reason to extract teeth, isn’t it?
 Gum disease is actually responsible for far more tooth loss than cavities, and again extraction is usually undertaken to prevent eventual loss and injury.

 If we extract a tooth due to gum disease we’re doing it to protect the rest of your mouth.
 We can offer restorative treatments to replace missing teeth as soon as we’ve cleared up the infection that is causing your tooth loss.

-Wisdom Teeth: They Just Don’t Fit!
+Wisdom Teeth: Getting a Tooth Pulled Because They Just Don’t Fit!

 The eruption of your wisdom teeth can be horrible, especially if you have a small jaw.
 Patients who don’t have room for their wisdom teeth usually end up with partial eruptions or impactions that quickly become serious oral health risks.